Sean-fn/mnist-classifier-web-app/README.md

 # mnist-classifier-web-app

-This work was finished by the end of dec 2022
+***This is one of my early projects, finished by the end of dec 2022***

+This is a web app that can classify handwritten digits from 0 to 9.
+The model is trained using the MNIST dataset.
+The model is a feed forward neural network with 2 hidden layers.
+The model is trained using PyTorch.
+The web app is built using Flask.

 ## Dependencies